 Vinyl Floor Maintenance

 Vinyl flooring is simple to maintain and doesn't need to be polished or waxed.
-If you want to benefit from the durability vinyl floors offer, make sure to routinely sweep, clean, or vacuum your floor to prevent scratches.
+If you want to benefit from the durability vinyl floors, offer, routinely sweep, clean, or vacuum your floor to prevent scratches.

-Always use a pH-neutral floor cleaner while cleaning, and stay away from cleaning products that contain polish, oil, or wax.
-Even on water-resistant vinyl flooring, any standing water, pet urine, or other liquids should be removed instantly.
+Always use a pH-neutral floor cleaner while cleaning, and avoid cleaning products containing polish, oil, or wax.
+Even on water-resistant vinyl flooring, standing water, pet urine, or other liquids should be removed instantly.

 Ready to Choose Vinyl Flooring - Contact Smart Floors